stuartellis/sve-personal-website/content/articles/helmfile.md

 > Homebrew will install Helm as a dependency of Helmfile.

-Once you have Helmfile, run the `init` command to add the required plugins to your Helm installation:
+Once you have Helmfile, use `init` to add the required plugins to your Helm installation.
+Run this command in a terminal window:

 ```shell
 helmfile init